The maximum efficiency of nano heat engines depends on more than temperature: Efficiency of a heat engine according to macroscopic thermodynamics

 Firstly, let us develop a technical Lemma \ref{lem:minimizingD1}, which concerns the unique solution towards maximizing $W_\textup{ext}$ for a fixed $\Delta C$.
 By applying Lemma \ref{lem:minimizingD1}, we show in Lemma \ref{lemma: optimum eff is for themal state} that the maximal efficiency is achieved when $\rho_\stcold^1$ is a thermal state.
 The reader can easily find similar proofs in \cite{cover2012elements}. \begin{lemma} Given any Hamiltonian $\hat H_\cold$, a corresponding thermal state $\tau_\cold^h$ of some temperature $\beta_h$, and a fixed initial state $\rho_\stcold^0$, consider the maximization over final states $\rho_\stcold^1$,

 over all states $\rho_\stcold^1$ which are diagonal in the energy eigenbasis, subject to the constraint that $\Delta C$ is a constant.
 Then the solution for $\rho_\stcold^1$ is unique, and $\rho$ is a thermal state according to the Hamiltonian $\hat H_\cold$ at a certain temperature $\beta '$. \end{lemma} \begin{proof} Firstly, from Eq.~\eqref{eq:delta C def} we see that the constraint $\Delta C$ being a constant, is the same as $\tr \left[ \hat H_\cold\rho_\stcold^1 \right]$ being a constant.
 This is because they differ only by a constant term.
-On the other hand, from Eq.~\eqref{eq:Delta W def as average} and \eqref{eq:deltaWeqWext}, we can see that Eq.~\eqref{eq:maxDeltaW} is equal to
+On the other hand, from Eq.~\eqref{eq:Delta W def as average} and \eqref{eq:deltaWeqWext}, we can see that $\max_{\rho_\stcold^1} W_\textup{ext}$ is equal to the R.H.S. of Eq. \eqref{eq:maxDeltaW}.
 Since $\rho_\stcold^1$ and $\tau$ are both diagonal in the energy eigenbasis ($\rho_\stcold^1$ by the statement in the lemma, and $\tau$ by it being a thermal state), one can evaluate the relative entropy by using Eq.~\eqref{eq:defrelativeent}.
 Denote the eigenvalues of our variable $\rho_\stcold^1$ to be $\lbrace p_i \rbrace_i$, and the eigenvalues of the thermal state $\tau$ to be $\lbrace q_i \rbrace_i$.
 We can then write the optimization problem as

 We can now employ techniques of Lagrange multipliers to solve this optimization.
 The constrained Lagrange equation is

 We find that the normalized solution is

 and $p_i$ are probabilities corresponding to the Boltzmann distribution, according to inverse temperature $\beta'=\beta+\lambda$.
 Depending on the mean energy constraint $c$ and normalization condition, one can solve for the Lagrange multipliers $\lambda$ and $\mu$.
 With this we conclude that the state $\rho$ which maximizes $D(\rho_\stcold^1\|\tau)$ is a thermal state, where its temperature is such that the constraint on mean energy is satisfied. \end{proof}